aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 <amplify-callout>Depending on your TypeScript version you may need to rename `aws-exports.js` to `aws-exports.ts` prior to importing, or enable the `allowJs` <a href="https://www.typescriptlang.org/docs/handbook/compiler-options.html" target="_blank">compiler option</a> in your tsconfig.</amplify-callout>

-In your `src/app/app.component.ts` file, use the following code to to add data to your database with a mutation by using the `API.service` file which was generated when you ran `amplify add api`:
+In your `src/app/app.component.ts` file, use the following code to add data to your database with a mutation by using the `API.service` file which was generated when you ran `amplify add api`:

 ```javascript
 import { Component, OnInit } from '@angular/core';